MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-localpoliciessecurityoptions.md

 <!--/Scope-->
 <!--Description-->
 Interactive Logon: Display user information when the session is locked

+This policy supports the following:
-Value type is integer.
-Supported operations are Add, Get, Replace, and Delete.
+- Supported value type is integer.
+- Supported operations are Add, Get, Replace, and Delete.

 <!--/Description-->
 <!--RegistryMapped-->